IyasuH/Periodic_Project/README.md

 I connected the LEDs and the **MAX7219 IC drive** as the following diagram.
 ![max7219 and led connection](https://electronoobs.com/images/Arduino/tut_14/max_logo.png)
-And I connect the two **MAX7219 drivers** as the followinf diagram
+And I connect the two **MAX7219 drivers** as the following diagram
 ![max7219 and led connection](https://foto.askix.com/upload/2/29/229a8791cd375f9c0ee27f4816106142.jpg)
-As you can see it from the above diagram I parralely conect the 5v and GND pins.And I connect CLK pins of both drivers together and also the LOAD pins and the dataout of the first **MAX7219** to the datain of the second one.
+As you can see it from the above diagram I parralely conect the 5v and GND pins.
+And I connect CLK pins of both drivers together to pin 10 of arduino and also the LOAD pins of both drivers connect together to pin 11 of arduino.
+And the dataout of the first **MAX7219** to the datain of the second one.
+And the datain of the first one is connected to arduino pin 12.
+Therefore this way I can control the full LED matrix using only 5 pin from the arduino.